Subscribe

 Growth rate can be calculated in revenue or number of users (for SaaS), and the time period can be different for each product.

 Many people believe that if the business is growing, it goes in the right direction.
-However, it is not that simple.
+However, things are not that simple.
 Having a high growth rate is good, but you have to be conscious of what makes it so high.
 If that is just the result of marketing investment, then it has little to do with product-market fit.

 How to analyze metrics?

-Don’t worry if one of the metrics is far from the benchmark.
-There are plenty of examples of product-market fit that work despite the metrics.
+Don’t worry if one of the product-market fit metrics is far from the benchmark.
+There are plenty of product-market fit examples that work despite the metrics.
 Here is just one of many cases: at the top growth rates of Facebook, their NPS was -14.

 Metrics is the tool, not the goal.
 What really matters are the underlying causes that influence the overall situation and, consequently, the numbers.